 What defines a democracy?
 Is it more than just calling an election every few years?
-For 35 years now, Sweden has had an ‘Almedalen Week’ – an event where representatives from every political party get together to debate social issues.
+Since the early 1980s, Sweden has had an 'Almedalen Week' – an event where representatives from every political party get together to debate social issues.

 The entry of the populist AfD into the Bundestag presents a new challenge to Germany's politicians.
 But Denmark, Sweden, and Norway have had far-right parties in their parliaments for some time now — how do they cope?

 Worried by the United States leaving the Paris Agreement, countries are passing climate laws that will oblige future governments to act.